Camilla Parker-Bowles' net worth and everything the Queen Consort owns

 Camilla’s mother, Rosalind Cubitt, also came from money.
 Cubitt’s great-grandfather increased the family fortune by building London’s Mayfair, Pimlico and Belgravia.
 They were well-known aristocrats of their time.
 Camilla’s maternal grandmother, Sonia Cubitt, was one of the daughters of Alice Keppel — the mistress of King Edward VII.

 Her family ties ensured that Camilla was born and raised in relative prosperity.
-And according to a 1995 report by The Independent, one of Camilla’s grandparents from her mother’s side left her around GBP 500,000 (or USD 790,000 at the time).
+And according to a 1995 report by The Independent, one of Camilla’s grandparents from her mother’s side left her around GBP 500,000 (or USD 790,000 (INR 6 crores approx.) at the time).

 Not much is known about how Camilla used this money or if it was made part of a trust fund — as the Queen Mother did for her grandchildren, including Prince William and Prince Harry.
 But her inheritance from the grandparent is what constitutes a substantial part of Camilla’s personal fortune.